docker/docs/docker-for-mac/apple-m1.md

 > [Download](https://desktop.docker.com/mac/stable/arm64/62345/Docker.dmg)

-With this build, we have now defaulted to `qemu`-based virtual machine which we believe resolves some of the issues noted as known issues in the previous release candidate.
-You will also be able to switch between `qemu`-based and `virtualization.framework`-based virtual machines using the **Preferences** > **Experimental** tab.
+In this build, we have defaulted to a `qemu`-based virtual machine, which we believe resolves some of the issues noted as known issues in the previous release candidate.
+You can switch between `qemu`-based and `virtualization.framework`-based virtual machines using the **Preferences** > **Experimental** tab.

-The backend that we choose for the GA release  depends on user feedback and bug reports.
-We are interested in your feedback in whether the known issues noted below are resolved with the `qemu` backend.
+The backend that we choose for the GA release will depend on user feedback and bug reports.
+We are interested in your feedback on whether the known issues noted below are resolved with the `qemu` backend.
 We are equally interested in whether the `qemu` backend introduces other issues that we have not discovered in our in-house testing.
-Please help us by reporting any issues you have with this build, particularly in areas where your experience with the `qemu` backend performs worse than the `virtualization.framework` backend.
+Please help us by reporting any issues you have with this build, particularly in areas where your experience with the `qemu` backend is worse than the `virtualization.framework` backend.

 ### Known issues